CsillaFarkas/ParetoPick-R/README.md

 # To do
 ## Prio 1
-  * convert_optain requires some failsafe controls for empty values
   * observe(pareto_fitness) better, currently needs a reload sometimes
-  * allow user to set additional measures instead of hard coding them
   * remove zoom from downloaded plot
   * check aep table, priority not properly considered?

 ## Prio 2
   * catch empty selection and replace "replacement has length zero" with "no optima fulfill these conditions"
-  * only strike through the variable that has been removed (Correlation)
   * add a small spinner to the Check Data button to clarify that it takes a while
   * output of convert_optain is printed twice, would look better with single-line output